-We were surprised to see how roomy and simple it was to build in because of the small footprint measured at 6.7 in x 18.5 in x 10.8 in.
+We were surprised to see how roomy and simple it was to build in despite a small footprint measuring 6.7 in x 18.5 in x 10.8 in.
 Phanteks accomplished this feat by inverting the motherboard and including a reversible GPU mount that allows you to install your graphics card vertically behind the motherboard.
-This means the “rear” i/o is moved to the top of the case, hidden away with a door that has a nifty RGB LED in it.
+This means the "rear" i/o is moved to the top of the case, hidden away with a door that has a nifty RGB LED in it.

 The Phanteks Evolv Shift may not be the first or the smallest ITX case for the living room, but it is by far our favorite.
 A stunning exterior combined with a well-engineered interior layout makes it the perfect case to bring 4K PC gaming to your living room.
 And if you want to take things one step further with custom liquid cooling, the larger Evolv Shift X offers even more bang for your buck.